A 'GERM THEORY' OF EDUCATION

 Unfortunately, all of the above information-spreading methods can operate

 regardless of whether a piece of information is true or false.
-Unless the

 spread almost as easily as the good.
 If most reference books contain a